magento/merchdocs/src/payment-services/index.md

 See [Lifecycle policy]({{ site.devdocs_url }}/release/lifecycle-policy.html) and [Upcoming releases]({{ site.devdocs_url }}/release/) for more release and version-specific information.

+## Currency availability

+We only cover USA/USD at the moment.
+See the [PayPal currency availability](https://developer.paypal.com/docs/platforms/checkout/reference/country-availability-advanced-cards/) for more information.

 ## Get started

 Onboarding and setting up Payment Services is completed in just a few steps: